Modification-Fair Cluster Editing

-\paragraph{Related work.} For a thorough review on fairness in the context of machine learning we refer to the survey by~\citet{MMSLG21}.
-Closest to our work in terms of the underlying clustering problem are studies on fair \textsc{Correlation Clustering}~\cite{AEKM20,FM21}.
-Both works, following the \emph{disparate impact doctrine}, focus on an output-oriented fairness, that is, the fairness is defined by looking at the resulting clusters enforcing a predefined fraction of each group within each cluster.
-This kind of fairness, while prudent in some scenarios, may be inapt in other contexts, e.g. political districting.
-Facing the NP-hardness of the problem, both works mainly study polynomial-time approximation algorithms (while we focus on exact solvability).
+\paragraph{Related work.} For a thorough review on fairness in the context of machine learning we refer to the survey by~\citet{mehrabi2022bias}.
+Closest to our work in terms of the underlying clustering problem are studies on fair \textsc{Correlation Clustering}~\cite{ahmadi2022fair,AEKM20,FM21,ahmadian2022improved}.
+These works focus an output-oriented fairness, that is, proportionality of the clusters.
+Facing the \NP-hardness of the problem, these works mainly study polynomial-time approximation algorithms (while we focus on exact solvability).

-\citet{CKLV17} were the first to study fairness in the context of clustering, studying $k$-median and $k$-center problems.
-Herein, the works by \citet{ABV21} and \citet{GSV21} are closest to our scenario as they, too, seek similar costs for every party.
-There are numerous further recent works studying fairness for clustering problems \cite{AEKMMPVW20,BFS21,BFGPS21,CN21,MV20,VY21}.
-For a general account on classic \CE, we refer to the survey of \citet{BB13} and note that the ``PACE implementation challenge~2021'' \cite{KKNZ21} was dedicated to \CE.
+\citet{chierichetti2017clustering} were the first to study fairness in the context of clustering, studying $k$-median and $k$-center problems.
+The works by \citet{ABV21} and \citet{GSV21} for $k$-means and~$k$-median clustering are closest to our fairness concept.
+There are numerous further recent works studying fairness for clustering problems~\cite{AEKMMPVW20,BFS21,BFGPS21,CN21,MV20,VY21}.
+For a general account on classic \CE{}, we refer to the survey of \citet{BB13}.